ValentinBourcier/OC-EXP-REPLICATION/procedures/Time_computation_analysis.md

 - `interruption` = 0 and `declaredInterruption` = "1-2 minutes".
 We count 1 minute of interruption.
 - `interruption` = 0 and `declaredInterruption` = "up to 10 minutes" or "more than 10 minutes".
 We count 10 minutes of interruption.

-This can happen if participant were interrupted for multiple periods shorter than 30 seconds.
+This can happen if participants were interrupted or their concentration diverted for multiple periods shorter than 30 seconds.
 We therefore consider the answer of the participant as reference.
 For 10 minutes and more, we can only reasonably consider a total of 10 minutes of interruption.
 We have no means of knowing exactly the interruption time, and such long interruption is unlikely to happen in batches of less than 30 seconds.

-**Case 3**
+**Case 3 (633 detected)**
-`interruption` is 0 and `declaredInterruption` was not answered in the survey (*e.g.*, it was just not answered by the participant).
+`interruption` is 0 and `declaredInterruption` was `none` in the survey or was not answered (*e.g.*, it was just not answered by the participant).
 We count no interruption as none was detected.

-**Case 4**
+**Case 4 (36 detected)**
 `interruption` and `declaredInterruption` are not consistent:
 * The participant declared no interruption but the system detects interruption times in the logs.
 * The declared time is not consistent with the effective duration of the task (*e.g.*, the declared interruption time is higher than the task execution time and it would put the task execution time below 0)